Davi0k/express-jwt-authentication/README.md

 It must return a `string` containing the **JWT** to use, or `null` if none were provided within the **HTTP** request.

-If no token is provided, the middleware will throw an `InvalidTokenError` using `next()`.
+In case the returned value is not a valid token, the middleware will throw an `InvalidTokenError` using `next()`.

 ## Handle revoked tokens

 It is possible to perform a manual check on the tokens accepted by the middleware to verify that they have not been previously revoked.

 To do this, simply define the appropriate `isRevoked()` method within the options:

 ```javascript
 expressJwtAuthentication({